 A Payment Type Account's purpose is to tell Restaurant365 what GL Account to debit when accounting for individual sales tickets imported from the POS.
 It is a 'mapping' of tenders, discounts, and other offsets/reductions to the sale of goods in the POS system to a Restaurant365 GL Account.

 The Restaurant365 POS integration automatically creates unique Payment Type Account records (in R365) for every payment and discount from Sales Tickets imported from the POS to R365.
 Each of these newly created Payment Type Accounts must be manually mapped to a GL Account during setup and assigned to a R365 Payment Group (as highlighted in yellow above.)

 The full list of Payment Type Accounts created from the integration with your POS can be seen in the Payment Type Accounts list.
-Navigate to the Accounting Module, Administration subsection and select 'Payment Type Accounts' to load the list
+Navigate to the Accounting/Operations Module, Administration subsection and select 'Payment Type Accounts' to load the list.

 Payment Type Account Record